Amines in Food

 cheese and meat platter with amines in food

 You may be quick to blame things like gluten or dairy if you react to certain foods.
 But what if what you’re reacting to is something different?
+It could be because of amines in food.

 Many people believe amines are part of what makes some foods taste good!
 In some cases, they are correct.
-That’s because animes commonly occur when foods undergo processes typically done to enhance their flavor.
+That’s because animes commonly occur when foods undergo processes typically done to enhance their flavour.

 What are amines in food?